 Acupuncture is one of the oldest, most common and dependable medical therapies in the world.
 It is by nature simple, safe, and effective.
 Acupuncturists use thin, solid, sterile disposable needles inserted into specific areas of the body to help rebalance the internal environment, re-establish homeostasis, and thus treat dis-ease.
 According to traditional theories acupuncture influences the vital force, or Qi, of the body.
 Western science has proven that acupuncture can regulate the body by many mechanisms, including stimulating the endocrine and nervous systems.
 (For a detailed discussion of the theories attempting to explain the effectiveness of acupuncture click here.)

-Over the three decades in which acupuncture has evolved in the U.S., it has been proven in an increasing body of scientific studies to not only be exceptionally safe when performed by licensed acupuncturists, but statistically effective.
+Over the four decades in which acupuncture has evolved in the U.S., it has been proven in an increasing body of scientific studies to not only be exceptionally safe when performed by licensed acupuncturists, but statistically effective.
 (See a list of conditions the World Health Organization (WHO) has deemed appropriate for treatment with acupuncture.)